ACK alert management

 sls.app.ack.nlc.op_not_found

-An error occurred while destroying a node in a managed node pool.
+An error occurs while destroying a node in the managed node pool.

 event